konveyor/konveyor.github.io/content/Pelorus/installation.md

  [MinIO](https://min.io/) is a recommended free, open source object storage provider.
 Follow the [MinIO quickstart](https://pelorus.readthedocs.io/en/latest/MinIO/) to host an instance on OpenShift and configure it for Pelorus.

-## Deploying Across Multiple Clusters
+## Deploying across multiple clusters
 By default, this tool pulls in data from the cluster in which it is running.
 The tool also supports collecting data across mulitple OpenShift clusters.
 In order to do this, the Thanos sidecar must be configured to read from a shared S3 bucket accross clusters.
 See [Pelorus Multi-Cluster Architecture](https://pelorus.readthedocs.io/en/latest/Architecture/) for details.

 Exporters for the desired metrics in each of the clusters which metrics will be evaluated must be defined.
 The main cluster's Grafana dashboard will display a combined view of the metrics collected in the shared S3 bucket via Thanos.